Fort San Andres: A National Cultural Treasure

-People with an interest in history and architecture would find this island a good treat.
-Among many historical sites Romblon has is Fort San Andres.
-One could reach to the fort from the Freedom Park by a short walk.
+People with interest in history and architecture would find this island a good treat.
+Among many historical sites, Romblon has is Fort San Andres.
+One could reach the fort from the Freedom Park by a short walk.

 Well, a lot of travelers and locals find it to be the perfect spot to be with their romantic companion.
-The ocean on one side, greenery on the other and a colorful town around; gives three options to choose and settle at one side.
+The ocean on one side, greenery on the other, and a colorful town around; gives three options to choose and settle at one side.

-Overall, Fort San Andres in Romblon is something that can’t be missed and every visitor to this beautiful island should include this place in their list of places to visit while in Romblon.
+Overall, Fort San Andres in Romblon is something that can’t be missed, and every visitor to this beautiful island should include this place in their list of places to visit while in Romblon.

 Want more updates about new package tours and tourist spots in Romblon?
 Follow #TeamOutofTown, on Facebook, Twitter, Instagram, Bloglovin, and Pinterest for more travel ideas.